RefresherTowel/docs/echo/index.md

 So instead of "I hope I spot the right line in the output" you get "I can filter this and dump it to a file when things get busy".

-> Echo comes packed with Echo Chamber, a UI framework specifically built to allow quick and easy development of complex UI's aimed at allowing you to create your own debug tools.
+> Echo comes packed with **Echo Chamber**, a UI framework specifically built to allow quick and easy development of complex UI's aimed at allowing you to create your own debug tools.
 Have a look at how quickly you can build a simple UI:
 > [!Echo Chamber UI development](../assets/echo_chamber_promo.gif)
 > And here is the implementation of [**Statements**](../statement/index.md) Lens visual debugger, written entirely with Echo Chamber:
 > [!Statement Lens debugger](../assets/statement_lens_marketing.gif)